Think of how you would feel if this plate of food was set in front of you in a restaurant! Table for two please.

 - 8 asparagus spears - bottom half peeled

 - Deviled Pink Pickled Egg halves and a few baby greens

 - Lightly brown the ham on both sides in butter in a non stick skillet over medium high heat; remove to a plate and set aside.
 Brown the pineapple rings, add the preserves, a pinch of sea salt, a few grinds of black pepper and small pinch of clove.
-Add a little of the pineapple juice to help the preserves melt and create a sauce or glaze.
+Add a little of the pineapple juice or chicken broth to help the preserves melt and create a sauce or glaze.
 Add the ham back to the pan along with any juices.
 Heat and plate.

 - Arrange the deviled egg half on top of baby greens.